overwasher/home/README.md

 * [How to contribute](#how-to-contribute)
 * [Creators](#creators)

-## What is it?
+## Features

-It is a student project that allows people to find out which closest washing machine or drying machine is currently free to use in campus.

-It involves:

-Sensor nodes that collect data and status of washing/drying machines
+- Sensor nodes that statuses of washing/drying machines

-An overwatcher microservice to aggregate data from sensor nodes
+- An overwatcher microservice to aggregate data from sensor nodes

-A telegram bot to communicate with users
+- A telegram bot to communicate with users

 ### Motivation